formateli/trytond_formateli_account_stock_cos/README.rst

 that affect the 'stock' and 'balance statement' account by credit, and other that affect the 'Cost of Sale' account defined for this product by debit.

-- account_expense of product category domain can be type of 'stock'.
+- account_expense of product category domain can be type of 'stock' and 'balance statement'.
-- If a product is type of 'goods' the account_expense defined in its category must be type of 'stock', else if product is type of 'service' the account_expense must be type of 'expense'.
+- If a product is type of 'goods' the account_expense defined in its category must be type of 'stock' and 'balance statement', else if product is type of 'service' the account_expense must be type of 'expense'.
 - Define a new field for product category 'account_cost_of_sale', which is the expense cost of sale account.
-This account is available only if account_expense type stock is True.
+This account is available only if account_expense type if 'balance statement'.
 It is used when Stock Inventory is made.

 Installing
 ----------